Veneer Versus Solid Wood Furniture: Myths, Mistakes and Misconceptions

 Like its wood veneer relation, the laminate is then bonded to particle or fibreboard.
 It is used in a variety of applications from worktops, furniture and flooring.

-Melamine and Formica are well known examples of laminate.
+Melamine and FormicaÓ are popular examples of laminate.

 Solid wood is not an inherently ‘good’ material, just as wood veneer is not an inherently ‘bad’ one.